PaulFreund/myhub/README.md

     /feed/2013/04?input=xmpp&starred=true   // Events from xmpp that are starred ( & = logical AND )
     /feed/2013/04?input=xmpp&type=!status   // Events from xmpp that are not status ( ! = logical NOT )

+### E-Mail summary ###

+It is possible to receive new events in a defined interval as a summary via E-Mail.
+The interval is defined with the cron syntax and the summary definition contains filter rules like the ones defined below.
+Example from config.json.example:

+    "summaryAddress": "user@example.com",   // The address the summarys will be send to "summary": [
+        {
+            "title": "Daily RSS",           // The title will be the subject of the E-Mail "interval": "0 0 0 */1 * *",    // Example for every day ( first column is seconds )
+            "filter": {
+                "input": "rss",             // Only send rss events "type": "!error"            // Don't include errors
+            }
+        },
+    ]

 ### Webinterface ###

 The webinterface resides in the directory lib/interface and is connected to the backend via nowjs.
 At the time of writing there is no finished UI, but a interface to the backend for communication.